aws-samples/aws-serverless-security-workshop/docs/10-resource-cleanup/README.md

 1. Delete the `Secure-Serverless` resource setup CloudFormation stack

 6. CloudWatch Logs
 AWS Lambda automatically creates a new log group per function in Amazon CloudWatch Logs and writes logs to it when your function is invoked.
-You should delete the log group for the RequestUnicorn function.
-Also, if you launched any CloudFormation stacks, there may be log groups associated with custom resources in those stacks that you should delete.
+You should delete the log group for the lambda functions.
+(You can search for log groups starting with `/aws/lambda/CustomizeUnicorn` prefix.